 - Be realistic.
 This is especially important if you’re venturing into influencer marketing campaigns for the first time.
 It doesn’t mean setting below-average performance goals; it just means keeping your determinations for success achievable.
 You can push the boundaries further each time.

 Once you’ve established your goals, it’s time to set some metrics to measure.
-You don’t have to pick just one parameter to realise whether you’ve reached your goal.
+You don’t have to pick just one parameter to realize whether you’ve reached your goal.
 For example: say your campaign goal is to promote brand awareness.
 Your metrics could combine brand mentions, follower growth, engagement rate, number of impressions/clicks, etc. If you’re struggling to determine what ‘good’ metrics might look like for your brand, look to others for inspiration.
 According to Linqia’s study, almost 90% of marketers use engagement as a metric when it comes to influencer marketing campaigns.
 This is followed by Impressions at 67%, Brand Awareness at 65% and Clicks at 63%.
 At less than 50%, fewer are tracking influencer marketing efforts to sales.

 Establishing Your Goals And Metrics Is The First Step